 These tools collaborate with the latest scientific research and evolving medical opinions of nationally and internationally recognized physician and non-physician impairment and disability experts.

 This site provides access to AMA publications and resources related to the use of the AMA Guides.
-It is provided as a service of Brigham and Associates, Inc. and was prepared by Christopher R. Brigham, MD, Editor of the Guides Newsletter and Senior Contributing Editor of the AMA Guides, Sixth Edition.
+It is provided as a service of Brigham and Associates, Inc. and was prepared by Christopher R. Brigham, MD, who was the Editor of the Guides Newsletter and Senior Contributing Editor of the AMA Guides, Sixth Edition.

 This site, amaguides.com, and Brigham and Associates, Inc. are independent of the American Medical Association (AMA).
 The training program and resources provided are neither endorsed nor sponsored by the AMA, and the opinions and content of the training presentations and learning content represent the views of the presenters and are not necessarily the views of the AMA, particularly on matters of medical policy.